.png)

 Statement on non-discrimination:

-SEAS is dedicated to building a diverse community of individuals who are committed to contributing to an inclusive environment.
+SEAS is dedicated to building a diverse community of individuals who are committed to contributing to an inclusivae environment.
 Some of our core values include respect for all, serving the greater good, and welcoming individuals from diverse backgrounds, experiences, and perspectives.
 We are an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability status, protected veteran status, gender identity, sexual orientation, pregnancy and pregnancy-related conditions, or any other characteristic protected by law.